-The Commercial Paper issued under the Programme will be redeemed at their nominal value on the date indicated in the document proving acquisition, applying, when appropriate, the corresponding withholding tax.
+The Commercial Paper issued under the Commercial Paper Programme will be redeemed at their nominal value on the date indicated in the document proving acquisition, applying, when appropriate, the corresponding withholding tax.

-The Commercial Paper issued under the Programme may have a redemption period of between three (3) business days and seven hundred and thirty (730) calendar days (twenty-four (24) months).
+The Commercial Paper issued under the Commercial Paper Programme may have a redemption period of between three (3) business days and seven hundred and thirty (730) calendar days (twenty-four (24) months).
+For these purposes and others throughout this document, "Business Day" means a day on which the Trans-European Automated Real-Time Gross Settlement Express Transfer (known as "T2") System or any successor thereto is operating, except from those days that, in spite of being Business Days according to T2, are holidays in the city of Madrid.